alecrabbit/php-console-spinner/README.md

 ### Operating Systems

-- Developed and tested on Ubuntu 18.04
+- Developed and tested on Ubuntu 18.04 (xterm terminal)

 > Windows support is NOT tested, but it should work in any VT100 terminal, e.g. [minTTY](https://github.com/mintty/mintty).